-Let’s face it: Most of us don’t read the Terms and Conditions before checking the “I Have Read and Understand the Terms & Conditions” box.
-But the devil’s in the details for a reason!
-Also, there’s a big difference between the fine print for your electricity plan and your Spotify or Audible subscription.
-One’s a luxury service that costs a few bucks a month, while the other literally keeps your lights on (and that Spotify streaming).
+If we’re being honest, most people don’t read the Terms and Conditions box before checking it off.
+However, there’s a difference between reading the fine print for you to create a Spotify account and your electricity plan.
+One is a luxury service that costs a few bucks a month, while the other literally keeps your lights on (and that music playing).

-This is why we recommend learning how to read and understand the Electricity Facts Label (EFL) – the “Terms and Conditions” for each electricity plan.
+This is why we recommend learning how to read and understand the Electricity Facts Label (EFL) – also known as the “Terms and Conditions” for every electricity plan in Texas.
 When you can interpret this document, shopping for affordable Texas electricity plans becomes much easier — and faster!

 If you’re looking at an EFL, it will be easy to spot these, as we’ve written them exactly how they appear on the document.
 Once you identify these numbers, you can actually estimate your bill!
 Here’s how you’d calculate it if your average monthly usage was 1,000 kWh: